Skip to content ↓

 *What would you have done differently?

-Even if your child is reluctant to independently read, please take the opportunity to read to them - listening to a story and being immersed in the language and imagination of a story is just as important as reading one independently and children really enjoy this quality, screen-free time together.
+Even if your child is reluctant to independently read, please take the opportunity to read to them - listening to a story and being immersed in the language and imagination of a story is just as important as reading one independently.
+Play phonic and word games at home to increase their phonic knowledge, blending and segmenting skills.

-We will send reading books home every week but please don't feel restricted to only reading these books - they are simply a suggestion.
-The more books your child has exposure to, the better, especially if they are enjoying a range of fiction and non-fiction books.
+We will send reading books home every week but please don't feel restricted to only reading these books.
+These books are great as they match your children reading level but the more books your child has exposure to, the better, especially if they are enjoying a range of fiction and non-fiction books.

 WRITING